Can I Get Alimony in Texas?

 Assets belonging to requesting spouse are insufficient to provide support.

 There are some specific additional situations where the goal or purpose of spousal maintenance varies such as when the requesting spouse or child has disabilities.

 Am I Eligible For Post-Divorce Maintenance?

-You may be entitled to post-divorce maintenance if you don’t have enough assets to provide your own minimum reasonable expenses and needs.
-Here are a few factors to consider:
+You may be entitled to post-divorce maintenance if at the time of divorce, you lack sufficient assets to provide for your own minimum reasonable needs and if other conditions are met.

 How Much Money Am I Entitled To?